codefresh-io/docs.codefresh.io/_docs/runtime/runtime-recovery.md

   `ingressController`
   `ingressHost`

-### Before you begin
+### How to restore a runtime
+Reinstall the runtime from the existing installation repository to restore it to the same or a different cluster.

+**Before you begin**

 * Have the following information handy:
-  > All values must be the identical to the runtime to restore.
+  > All values must be the identical to the runtime to be restored.
   * Runtime name
   * Repository URL
   * Codefresh context
   * Kube context: Required if you are restoring to the same cluster

-* Make sure you have a registered Git integration

-### How to restore a runtime
-Reinstall the runtime from the existing installation repository to restore it to the same or a different cluster.
+**How to**

 1. Run:
   `cf runtime install --from-repo`